komastudios/android-gamesdk/README.md

 * `samples/tuningfork/insightsdemo`
 * `samples/tuningfork/experimentsdemo`

 and run them directly (`Shift + F10` on Linux, `Control + R` on macOS).
-The local Android SDK/NDK (configured in Android Studio) will be used for building both the sample project and the Game SDK.
+The local Android SDK/NDK (configured in Android Studio) will be used for building both the sample project and AGDK.

 #### Development and debugging